 • Clarity and presentation - The introduction and paradigm description remain relatively clear.
 However, the model description and results sections are relatively complex and less intuitive.
 I suggest several improvements:

 We appreciate the reviewer’s appreciation of the new modelling contributions!
-And we of course pleased to implement these constructive comments to help improve clarity.
+And we of course are pleased to implement these constructive comments to help improve clarity.

 o Ideal observer model - The basic model is explained in a relatively abstract way.
 A simple numerical example or visualization (e.g., one that illustrates the backwards induction) could help readers who are not familiar with this model to understand it better.